mollybeach/polliwog/README.md

     2. What is the output?
     3. What is the constraint?
     4. What is the edge case?
-    5. What is the brute force solution?
+    5. What is the 🔨 Brute Force solution?
     6. What is the optimal solution?
-    7. What is the ⏰ of the brute force solution?
+    7. What is the ⏰ of the 🔨 Brute Force solution?
     8. What is the ⏰ of the optimal solution?
-    9. What is the 🪐 of the brute force solution?
+    9. What is the 🪐 of the 🔨 Brute Force solution?
     10. What is the 🪐 of the optimal solution?
     11. What is the data structure to use?
     12. What is the algorithm to use?